0xcert/framework/docs/api/core.md

 ## Asset Proof

-Asset proof represents a unit of the evidence object and describes a single level JSON object.
-The proof is used to verify the existance of some arbitrary data in the original data object of an asset which the imprint represents.
+Asset Proof represents a unit of the evidence object and describes a single level JSON object.
+The proof is used to verify the existence of some arbitrary data in the original data object of an asset which the imprint represents.

 **Object:**